Skip to main content

 MEDIUM PREVALENCE

-Wheat is found in French-influenced breads and some noodle dishes.
+Wheat shows up in the French-style breads and a handful of noodle dishes.

 COMMONLY FOUND IN: